-Actually, it is ironic that pregnenolone is legally classified as a "dietary supplement" at all.
 Pregnenolone is not a nutrient.
 It is a drug, just as estrogen, cortisone, and aldosterone are drugs.
-We recommend not using it until we know more about what it really does.
+We recommend not using it until more is known about what it really does.

-At present, there is only one effect of pregnenolone that has been documented via double-blind, placebo-controlled studies: for reasons that are not at all clear, regular use of pregnenolone may greatly decrease the sedative effect of drugs in the Valium family.4
+There is only one side effect of pregnenolone that has been documented via double-blind, placebo-controlled studies.
+For unknown reasons, regular use of pregnenolone may greatly decrease the sedative effect of drugs in the Valium family.4

 Pregnenolone is not normally obtained from foods.
 Your body manufactures it from cholesterol.
 Supplemental pregnenolone is made synthetically in a lab from substances found in soybeans.